realalinorouzi/emission-aware-ptx-scheduling/README.md

 **Ali Norouzi and Erdal Aydin**

-*Dynamic carbon tracking in PtX system: Rolling-horizon optimization of hydrogen, ammonia, and methanol production*
+*Hourly Carbon Intensity of Sold Hydrogen, Ammonia, and Methanol under Emission-Aware Scheduling*

 The complete journal citation and DOI will be added following publication.